khred/IDSM-Tutorial-Group-5/ISDM Project.md

 				<p><strong>Gain</strong></p>
 			<td width="481">
 		          <p>
-                    - After development, their holiday packages sales benefit from the new system, sales increased, they got the pay  <br />
+                    - After development, their sales increase from more effectve matching and thus the team gets paid <br />
                     - Develop their skill regarding building a customized information system <br />
                     - Satisfaction from RM a customer by providing a new information system.. <br />
                     - Through working with the other team, they gain communication skill. <br />
                 </p>